Career advice

 2. Your application won’t stand out

 When applying with the “Easy Apply” button, you have no room for customizing your application in any way.
 Of course, it’s much faster to do so, but in a competitive job market, companies will always prefer candidates willing to invest some time and effort into the application.
+Furthermore, on rare occasions, an application viewed on LinkedIn might be accidentally overlooked.

 3. The predefined template dictates what you can share